aisingapore/TagUI/docs/setup.rst

 Windows
 -------------------------------

 **You are recommended to use** `TagUI Windows Installer <https://github.com/kelaberetiv/TagUI/releases/download/v6.46.0/TagUI_Windows.exe>`_, instead of the advanced steps below.
-If you use the installer, please specify an installation folder which you have write permission to, for example ``C:\RPA`` or a ``RPA`` folder on your Windows Deskop.
+If you use the installer, specify an installation folder which you have write permission to, for eg ``C:\RPA`` or a ``RPA`` folder on your Windows Deskop.
 After installation, you can continue from step 6.

 1. Read the above, or `download TagUI v6.46 for Windows <https://github.com/kelaberetiv/TagUI/releases/download/v6.46.0/TagUI_Windows.zip>`_